 Provisioners

-Terraform provisioners exist inside of a resource, and they are used to either run a local command or a remote command or to copy a file from your local environment to a remote virtual machine.
+Terraform provisioners exist inside a resource and are used to either run a local command or a remote command or to copy a file from your local environment to a remote virtual machine.

 Example Provisioner: